Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,5017.8,5049.442939.md

 ### Transcript

-> the bathroom or should I start wrapping this up because it's been like almost an hour and a half already unless you have some burning questions how about you go ask them now and I'll just have a nice view or something for you to see there or maybe I can show off a little bit a
+> the bathroom or should I start wrapping this up because it's been like almost an hour and a half already unless you have some burning questions how about you go ask them now and I'll just have a nice view or something for you to see there or maybe I can show off a little bit a little bit of how fog works hold on and